microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 - `appear` - whether the animation should play on mount
 - `unmountOnExit` - whether the child element should be unmounted on exit
+- `onMotionFinish` - a callback which is called when a motion is finished

 ```tsx
 import { createPresenceMotion, type PresenceMotion } from '@fluentui/react-motions-preview';